-The early decision option is a formal understanding between the high school student and Cox College in which the student may be granted admission to Cox College and the BSN program.
+The early decision option is a formal understanding between the high school student and Cox College in which the student may be granted admission to Cox College and the BSN-E track of the BSN program.
 Upon acceptance to the college these students will be assigned an advisor in the Department of Nursing.

 Students seeking the early decision option may submit their applications during their senior year of high school.
-Applications and transcripts showing completion of high school courses to that date must be submitted by January 15th of their senior year.
+Applications and transcripts showing completion of high school courses to that date must be submitted by the deadline date noted on the application of their senior year.

-Once a candidate has been notified of an offer for admission into the BSN program, a nonrefundable background check and drug screen fee must be submitted.
+Once a candidate has been notified of an offer for admission into the BSN program, a nonrefundable acceptance fee (includes background check and drug screen) must be submitted.
 The student may register for classes according to the academic calendar.
-Actual enrollment is contingent upon receipt of an official high school transcript by July 1st of the year of enrollment, verifying that all admission and program criteria have been met.
+Actual enrollment is contingent upon receipt of an official high school transcript by verifying that all admission and program criteria have been met.
 Students will be required to attend orientation.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.